 A successful two-generation business arrangement depends on the smooth transfer of management.
 Below are some approaches to help make this transition.

 For a business arrangement to succeed, participation in management by both parties is important.
 The younger party should be given an increasingly important role in management.
 This transfer will not occur if the parent always pulls rank or persists in saying “I decide” rather than “we decide.”

 While the parental objectives of taking things easier and eventually turning over control of the business are honorable ones, too often a hidden objective is present.
 Taking things easier often means the young person does much of the hard physical labor, while the parents continue doing all the planning and decision making.
 Also, eventually turning over the business often means training the young person until he/she thinks pretty much the same way the parents do.

 A young person often comes into the business wanting to contribute his/her knowledge.
-However, his/her ideas are often subject to questioning by the parents, and friction develops.
+However, the ideasof the younger party are often subject to questioning by the parents, and friction develops.
 Soon the parties assume traditional child-parent roles.
 The parents give decrees and try to discipline the young person.
-The young person becomes rebellious and resentful at being treated like a minor child.
+The young person becomes rebellious and resentful for being treated like a minor child.

 Both parties must realize that initially the young person is going to make his/her share of management mistakes.
 One of the objectives of the business arrangement is to provide a training ground for developing the young person’s management expertise.